Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

 \rewrite{The prototype selection methods are evaluated in two aspects: the accuracy of the nearest neighbor classifier and the compactness of the prototype set, and we use the error rate (ERR) and the selection rate (SLR) for respective measurements.
 ERR is the ratio of misclassifications with respect to the total number of predictions.
 SLR is defined as the ratio of the prototype set size with respect to the training set.}

 Due to the trade-off between the two measures, however, it does not suffice to compare algorithms by single-objectives.
-Here, we employed three approaches to compare the performance measures with the baselines in multi-objective manners.
-3A{First, we introduce the concept of the Pareto frontier and non-dominated sorting, commonly used in multi-objective population-based search algorithms \cite{deb2002a}, to compute the ranks of the algorithms based on two evaluation measures.}
+Here, we employed \rewrite{two} approaches to compare the performance measures with the baselines in multi-objective manners: Pareto-rank and fixed selection rate error. \relocate{, and log odds ratio.} \relocate{We provide the details of the respective measurements in \apxref{apx:definitions}.}

-\revcontd{Given a problem and a set of algorithms, the Pareto frontier is the group of algorithms to which no other algorithms are better in all evaluation measures.
-Extending this concept, we can divide the algorithms into separate groups by iteratively finding and removing the Pareto frontier from the working set until no algorithms remain.
-We then rank each groups of algorithms by how many separate groups of algorithms by which it is dominated.
-The rank provides a relative measure of performance among the evaluated algorithms, which we will refer to as the Pareto-rank.
-The exact definition of the Pareto-rank is presented in \apxPareto.}

-Secondly, we evaluated the fixed selection rate (FSR) errors, which is the error rate of the proposed method when its selection rate is forced to the value of each baseline.
-By forcing the same selection rate, we can utilize the single-measure comparison of the error rates.

-Finally, for our sensitivity analysis, we employed the log odds ratio (LOR) of the error and the selection rates.
-The previous measurements were not suitable as there were no baseline selection rate to which to fix, and the differences between the settings were very small to capture by ranks.
-Given the error rate of the nearest neighbor algorithm $\text{ERR}_\text{NoPS}$, it is defined as